This Day In Music: July 30

 July 30, 1955 ~ Christopher John Millar, commonly known as drummer Rat Scabies, born in Kingston upon Thames, UK ~ Co-founding member of the Damned, known for the singles New Rose and Love Song.
 Has also worked with the Mutants, the Phantom Chords, the Vicious White Kids, One Thousand Motels, and others

 July 30, 1950 ~ Singer Frank Stallone born in Philadelphia, Pennsylvania, USA ~ Best known for his top 10 hit Far From Over from the film Staying Alive.
-Stallone did two other tracks for the soundtrack, Moody GIrl and I'm Never Gonna Give You Yp, the latter a duet with Cynthia Rhodes, neither of which charted
+Stallone did two other tracks for the soundtrack, Moody GIrl and I'm Never Gonna Give You Up, the latter a duet with Cynthia Rhodes, neither of which charted

 July 30, 1949 ~ Richard Royall Baker IV, commonly known as fingerstyle guitarist Duck Baker, born in Washington DC, USA ~ Plays jazz, blues, ragtime, Celtic, swing, and dixieland.
 Debuted in 1976 with the There's Something For Everyone In America and has been recording steadily since.
 Has collaborated with Thom Keats, Eugene Chadbourne, John Zorn, Henry Kaiser, Woody Man, Jim Nichols, John James Wales, Stefan Grossman, Roswell Rudd, and others

-July 30, 1948 ~ Rock, psychedelic rock, hard rock guitarist, singer April Lawton born ~ Best known for fronting early 1970s outfit Ramatam, which briefly included Jimi Hendrix-drummer Mitch Mitchell and Blues Image-guitarist Mike Pinera.
+July 30, 1948 ~ Rock, psychedelic rock, hard rock guitarist, singer April Lawton born ~ Best known for fronting early-1970s outfit Ramatam, which briefly included Jimi Hendrix-drummer Mitch Mitchell and Blues Image-guitarist Mike Pinera.
 Lawton left the band after two albums, Ramatam and In April Came The Dawning Of The Red Suns, both commercially disappointing ~ Lawton passed away in 2006

 July 30, 1948 ~ Blues, jazz singer, guitarist, banjoist, mandolinist, songwriter Otis Taylor born in Chicago, Illinois, USA ~ Member of several blues, rock bands through the 1970s, most notably Zephyr.
 Retired from music by 1977 to re-emerge in the 1990s as a solo artist.
 Acclaimed for his 2003 Truth Is Not A Fiction album

-July 30, 1944 ~ Multi-instrumentalist Chris Darrow born in South Falls, South Dakota, USA ~ Considered a pioneering multi-instrumentalist of country rock in the late 1960s.
+July 30, 1944 ~ Multi-instrumentalist Chris Darrow born in South Falls, South Dakota, USA ~ Considered a pioneering multi-instrumentalist of country rock in the late-1960s.
 Member of bluegrass outfit Dry City Scat Band, rockers the Floggs, psychedelic band Kaleidoscope, the Nitty Gritty Dirt Band, and the Corvettes.
 Has also worked with Arnie Moore, Loren Newkirk, John Ware, Larry Hossford, Jennifer Warnes, Hoyt Axton, Sammy Walker, Helen Reddy, and others

 July 30, 1944 ~ Birrell Josef Mendelson, commonly known as singer, guitarist, songwriter, painter Mendelson Joe, born in Maple, Canada ~ Also known as a painter and political activist, his art used to express political themes.
 As a musician active since the mid-1960s.
-Formed early 1970s group the McKenna Mendelson Mainline with guitarist Mike McKenna.
+Formed early-1970s group the McKenna Mendelson Mainline with guitarist Mike McKenna.
 Mendelson would depart the blues group in 1972, to be replaced by up-and-coming talent Rick James.
 Mendelson has also collaborated with the likes of Ben Mink, Gwen Swick, and Colin Linden ~ Mendelson passed away in 2023

 July 30, 1943 ~ Warwick Lancelot Armstrong Turner III, commonly known as luthier Rick Turner, born ~ As a guitarist worked with Ian & Sylvia including on the duo's 1966 Play One More album.
 Founded psychedelic band Autosalvage.
 Following the band's disbandement in 1968 turned to guitar design and building, starting with the company Alembic Inc co-founded by Turner.
 Has run his own guitar shops and worked for the renowned Gibson company.
 Designed and build guitars for players such as Lindsey Buckingham, Ry Cooder, David Lindley, and others ~ Turner passed away in 2022